samcodesign/The-Phoenix-War--Project-/README.md

 <strong>Note<strong>: For More Help Press 'H' key when launching the game.

 ### Structure and functions

+Almost 540 lines of codes written in C to ensure a good user experience.

 ## Installation
 ## Contribution
 ### License